labecilla/-AWS-Redshift-Infrastructure-As-Code/README.md

 # AWS-Redshift-Infrastructure-As-Code

-Note: AWS CREDENTIALS ALREADY INVALID.
+Note: AWS CREDENTIALS IN THE CONFIG FILE ARE ALREADY INVALID.

 This project involves programmatic interaction with AWS Redshift:
 • Provide explicit access to S3